gerbsec/gerbsec.github.io/_posts/2023-06-23-OSCP-review-and-guide.md

 ## OSCP Review And Guide (2021)

-after a few years since i got the oscp in 2021 and getting a ton of other certs, i decided to start writing reviews and personal guides to how others can succeed.
+after a few years since i got the oscp in 2021 and a ton of other certs, i decided to start writing reviews and personal guides to how others can succeed.

 ## what is the oscp